-Some small businesses chug and chug away at social media marketing, following all of the advice they read, see and hear from any number of outlets and yet really don’t see that it is getting them anywhere.
+At this time of year, most retail businesses are at least considering ramping up their social media presence as a part of their overall holiday shopping marketing campaigns.
+However, some small retail businesses chug and chug away at social media marketing, following all of the advice they read, see and hear from any number of outlets and yet really don’t see that it is getting them anywhere.

 What’s going wrong in these cases?
-One of the biggest reasons a social media marketing campaign fails is if the are no content objectives outlined from the beginning of the project, or if there are these objectives are not adhered to.
-Content objectives are different then outcome objectives as they focus only on the content that will be curated
+One of the biggest reasons a social media marketing campaign fails is if there are no content objectives outlined from the beginning of the project, or if there are these objectives are not adhered to.
+Content objectives are different than outcome objectives as they focus only on the content that will be curated

 or produced, not what it may or may not achieve for you in terms of results.

-Most businesses – small and large – as well as anyone who considers themselves an entrepreneur have now realized that participation in the world of social media is no longer an option, it has become a must.
-So off they go, signing up for accounts on the the big social networking sites and then spending more than a few hours crafting the perfect (for their company) profile.
+Most businesses – small and large – have now realized that participation in the world of social media is no longer an option, it has become a must.
+So off they go, signing up for accounts on all the big social networking sites and then spending more than a few hours crafting the perfect (for their company) profile.
 They then spend even more time trying to determine who the best people to follow/friend/connect with would be.
-They make four of five great initial posts.
+They make four or five great initial posts.
 Then they get stuck.
 What else are they supposed to tweet about?
 Just what should their status updates say today?
 And who is in charge of it all anyway?